Uitkamp Wetlands: Biodiversity

-A wetland valley that was proclaimed a nature reserve in 2001, this park lies within a region of Swartland Shale Renosterveld.
-It protects over 140 species of plants, many of which are very rare.
-More common Pink Watsonias and Arum Lilies cover the wetland in the spring, along with Restios, orchids, sundews and other colourful flowers.
+The reserve consists of five disjointed areas separated by roadways.
+It protects over 279 species of plants, of which 30 are threatened and many are very rare.
+More common pink watsonia and arum lily cover the wetland in the spring, along with restios, orchids, sundews and other colourful flowers.

-A major threat to the wetlands is from the invasive alien plants Port Jackson (Acacia saligna) and Kikuyu grass (Pennisetum clandestinum).
+A major threat to the wetlands is from the invasive alien plants Port Jackson (Acacia saligna) and Kikuyu grass (Pennisetum clandestinum); 15 invasive plant species have been recorded.